lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 4. a gaggle of other people

 ### Story
+> Lady Lovely and Lord Se
-> So, Lady Lovely and Lord Ass get into a huge fight, were Lord Ass accuses her of purposely trying to sabotage him.
+<br> So, Lady Lovely and Lord Ass get into a huge fight, were Lord Ass accuses her of purposely trying to sabotage him.
 And she's mad because, "you fucker, you randomly forced me on a vacation in a country i dont know the language off with people I don't know.
 If anyone here is trying to pull shit its *you* ."
 And then the next day, she finds that the Asses all went on a two week boating trip with the Sexy, and left her here behind.
 > > In my professional author opinion.
 Lord Ass wanted to leave Lady Lovely behind with Lord Sexc, whose a "famous womanizer" so that people could start rumours and ruin her reputation.
-But that also doesnt make sense with his
+But that also doesnt make sense with his later actions?
+Maybe Lord Ass is just dumb.
+>
->  Maid Snake was also left behind to keep an eye on here.
+Maid Snake was also left behind to keep an eye on here.
+Lady Lovely decided to take this time to figure out what exactly is here deal.